11 killed as a vehicle plows into a Filipino street festival in Vancouver. Police rule out terrorism

 “I’m sorry,” the man says, holding his hand to his head.

-Rai declined to comment on the video, but said the person in custody was a “lone male” who was “known to police in certain circumstances.”

-Carney said authorities do not believe there is any active threat to Canadians.
+Prime Minister Mark Carney canceled his first campaign event on the final day of the election campaign before Monday’s vote.

 “Last night families lost a sister, a brother, a mother, father, son or a daughter.
-Those families are living every family's nightmare,” Carney said, fighting back tears.
+Those families are living every family's nightmare,” Carney said.
 “And to them and to the many others who were injured, to the Filipino Canadian community, and to everyone in Vancouver, I would like to offer my deepest condolences."

 In 2018, a man used a van to kill 10 pedestrians in Toronto.
 Eight women and two men died.
 Alek Minassian, who was found guilty, told police that he belonged to an online community of sexually frustrated men, some of whom have plotted attacks on people who have sex.